-Beyond your sparkling personality, dulcet vocal tones, and unlimited imagination—your voice over demo is the most important tool you have to secure work in this business.
+Beyond your sparkling personality, dulcet vocal tones, and unlimited imagination—your voice over demos are the most important tool you have to secure work in this business.
 It’s the vehicle you’ll benefit from most to drive your career… provided it’s done right!

 So how do you know when you need a new one?

-If you have professionally produced, competitive demos but have yet to land a proper agent or steady work, then consider the following before completely throwing the baby out with the bath water:
+If you have professionally produced, competitive demos but you have yet to land a proper agent or work steadily, then consider the following before completely throwing the baby out with the bath water:

-- Do the spots sound like you can carry (or have carried) national campaigns and brands?
+• Do the spots sound like you can seamlessly carry (or have carried) national campaigns and brands?

-- Do your reads on your demo sound like forced, over-the-top (bad) radio commercials?
+• Do all the spots on your demo sound like fake radio commercials?

-- Has it been four years or more since you last updated your tracks?
-Depending on your age range and the changes in the market, you may need to simply tweak an otherwise effective demo.
+• Has it been four years or more since you last updated your tracks?
+(Depending on your age range and the changes in the market, you may need to tweak an otherwise effective demo.)

 This Article Originally Featured In